mathpn/mathpn.github.io/src/content/blog/sentiment-classification-twitter-part2.md

 tweets_val = np.array(val_data['tweet'].apply(preprocess_tweets))
 ```

-Just like in the previous post, we'll count word occurrences and establish a parsimonious threshold.
+Just like in the previous post, we'll count word occurrences and establish a reasonable threshold.
 Words below this threshold will be replaced by the _OUT_ tag.
-This way, we limit model complexity while retaining most of information (more than 95% of word occurrences).
+This way, we limit model complexity while retaining most information (more than 95% of word occurrences).
 Next, we build a word2int dictionary that assigns an integer value to each word in our dictionary. _PAD_, _OUT_, _EOS_ and _SOS_ tokens are also included in the dictionary.
 However, the _end-of-sentence_ (EOS) and _start-of-sentence_ (SOS) ended up not being used on this model.

 ```python
 word2count = {}